amard33p/fastapi-oauth/README.md

 - Demo protected route:
   - `GET /authenticated-route` → returns a greeting.
 Authenticated via the session cookie.

-- JWT (optional, not used by the OAuth button):
+- Cookie:
-  - `POST /auth/jwt/login` and `POST /auth/jwt/logout` are available if you later add credentials-based auth.
+  - `POST /auth/cookie/logout` → invalidates the session by deleting the corresponding token in the database.

 Notes:
 - CORS is configured to allow `http://localhost:5173`.